JEFH507/org-chart-goose-orchestrator/docs/grants/GRANT_PROPOSAL.md

 ## Executive Summary

-We propose to build the first **org-chart-aware, privacy-first AI orchestration framework** on top of Goose, enabling enterprises to deploy role-based "digital twin" agents across departments with complete data sovereignty and audit trails.
+We propose to build the first **org-chart-aware, privacy-first AI orchestration framework** on top of goose, enabling enterprises to deploy role-based "digital twin" agents across departments with complete data sovereignty and audit trails.

 **The Problem**: Enterprises struggle to adopt AI due to:
 - Privacy concerns (PII leakage to cloud LLMs)